bhattchaitanya/cribl-demo/README.md

 * https://localhost:9000/login?username=admin&password=cribldemo - Cribl Demo 1
 * http://localhost:9000/login?username=admin&password=admin - Cribl Demo 2 & 3

+Also, in 2 & 3 we've configured Cribl to send to S3 which we're emulating with [Minio](https://github.com/minio/minio).
+In the demo, the `data` folder will contain data being passed through Cribl and sent to S3 every 60 seconds.

+## Data

+Data for this demo comes from two sources: [Gogen](https://github.com/coccyx/gogen) and [Filebeat](https://github.com/elastic/beats).
+Gogen is configured to generate fake data like Weblogs, Transaction logs, etc. It will backfill one hour's worth of data on startup, which you will see as a spike in the graphs.
+Secondly, Filebeat is configured to grab logs from Docker.

+# Scenarios

 ## Cribl with Splunk - Single Container

 This demo has everything contained in a single container.
 This demo grabs `cribl-demo-splunk-app`, which contains a data generator (mirrored in the `gogen-filebeat` directory as well).
 Data flows like: